GetStream/stream-chat-swift/docusaurus/docs/iOS/client/extra-data.md

 }
 ```

-From the example above, now let's see how we can provide Extra Data mappings for these models:
+Next, let's see how we can provide Extra Data mappings for these models:

 ```swift
 extension Passenger {